Data-Science-Projects-Code/Quakes/README.md

 [Top ](#table-of-contents)
 <br><br>
 # Status: 1st phase done.
- - [x] pulls JSON data from USGS of earthquakes greater than magnitude 2.5 over the last 24 hrs.
+ - [x] Pull JSON data from USGS of earthquakes greater than magnitude 2.5 over the last 24 hrs.
- - [x] mungs the tsunami data.
+ - [x] Mung tsunami data.
- - [x] displays map of quakes >= 2.5 over last 24 hrs using Folium because I wanted to recreate as close as I could the USGS map which is done in Leaflet.JS, which Folium is based on.
+ - [x] Displays map of quakes >= 2.5 over last 24 hrs using Folium because I wanted to recreate as close as I could the USGS map which is done in Leaflet.JS, which Folium is based on.
 [Top ](#table-of-contents)
 <br>